B.e.e. is one of the first and most specialized governance consulting firms in the region.

 B.e.e. is the perfect partner to walk companies through every step of a corporate governance restructuring program and build a governance culture that is engraved within their daily operations.

 B.e.e.’s advisory team has provided enormous contributions to full-scale corporate governance restructuring programs with a special focus on the Middle East Region.
-The team has provided as well advice and guidance on the regulations and practices of corporate governance set forth by international and regional regulators.
+Our expert consultants have provided as well advice and guidance on the regulations and practices of corporate governance set forth by international and regional regulators.

 Backed by extensive exposure to corporate governance advisory services across the region, B.e.e. supports its clients in a wide array of deliverables: